Sorry, this program is not available for local students.

 This program forms the basis for youth work practice, advocacy, planning, management and policy decisions.

 Youth workers are found in local government, health services, youth refuges and housing programs.
-They are also employed in:
+They are also employed across the world in:

 - alcohol and other drug agencies